chawins/llm-sp/README.md

 <details><summary>Counterfactual Memorization in Neural Language Models (2023) [<a href="https://arxiv.org/abs/2112.12938">Paper</a>] ⛏️ 📝</summary>

-- Define *counterfactual memorization* of a sample $**x**$ as **expected “performance” gain from having $x$ in the training set**.
+- Define *counterfactual memorization* of a sample **$x$** as **expected “performance” gain from having $x$ in the training set**.
 The expectation is over models which are trained on a random partition of the training set, i.e., about one half contains $x$ (IN data/models) and the other does not (OUT data/models).
 Performance is measured by the model’s accuracy to produce $x$ itself given a prefix.
 The authors also extend this definition to *counterfactual influence* which measures the performance on a validation sample $x'$ instead of $x$.
 - Easy samples or samples with many near duplicates have low memorization because they are likely contained in both IN and OUT sets.
 Very hard samples also have low memorization because even IN models cannot learn them well.
 - The authors use 400 models of decoder-only T5 with 112M parameters.
 However, they find that 96 models would also be sufficient to give a similar result.
 </details>